blessandsoul/project-x/README.md

 # TrustedImporters.Ge – US Car Import Platform for Georgia

-A trusted platform for discovering and comparing car import companies that bring vehicles from the USA to Georgia.
+TrustedImporters.Ge is a full‑stack web platform that helps people in Georgia discover and compare trusted car import companies that bring vehicles from the USA.

 ## Table of Contents